awolter27/War/README.md

 Project 1

+## Website

+- URL to come.

 ## User Story

-- As a user, I will be able to play the card game War against a computer.
+- As a user, I will be able to play an interactive card game, called War, against a computer.

 ## Rules